cafe-desktop/advaita-icon-theme/win32/README.txt

  sources or obtained from the installers from http://www.python.org.

 For optimal results, you will also need:
--The gtk-update-icon-cache tool, which can be found by building the latest CTK+ 2.24.x/3.18.x (or later) package.
+-The ctk-update-icon-cache tool, which can be found by building the latest CTK+ 2.24.x/3.18.x (or later) package.
  The tool should be placed in $(PREFIX)\bin.

--PNG versions of the SVG symbolic icons are generated in 16x16, 24x24, 32x32, 48x48, 64x64 and 96x96 sizes if the gtk-encode-symbolic-svg tool is found in
+-PNG versions of the SVG symbolic icons are generated in 16x16, 24x24, 32x32, 48x48, 64x64 and 96x96 sizes if the ctk-encode-symbolic-svg tool is found in
  $(PREFIX)\bin, and the SVG GDK-Pixbuf loader is properly installed, which is obtained by building GDK-Pixbuf and libRSVG.
 The PNG versions of the symbolic icons are necessary if your app is a CTK-3.x app and you are not intending to